UCF-HENAT/GeoOutageBench/README.md

 git lfs pull
 ```

-Create a Python environment.
-Python 3.10 or newer is recommended.
+Create a Python environment with either `venv` or Anaconda/Miniconda.
+Python
+3.10 or newer is recommended.

+Using Python `venv`:

 ```bash
 python -m venv .venv